-C 27 cu. in.
-From Section 314.16(B) determine an equivalent conductor count for each size of conductor and multiply by the required minimum cubic inch capacity per conductor given in Table 314.16(B).
-The equipment grounding conductors only count as one conductor, but at the maximum size.
+19. C 27 cu. in.

+Determine an equivalent conductor count for each size of conductor and multiply by the required minimum cubic inch capacity per conductor given in Table 370.16(B).
+The equipment grounding conductors only count as one conductor, but the maximum size involved.